mskilab-org/fishHook/README.md

 **Description:** Initializes the FishHook Object.
 Can be called with: <br/><br/>
 x = FishHook$new(...)<br/><br/>
 **Params:** <br/>
-1. **targets:** Examples of targets are genes, enhancers, or even 1kb tiles of the genome that we can then convert into a rolling/tiled window.
+1. **hypotheses:** Examples of hypotheses are genes, enhancers, or even 1kb tiles of the genome that we can then convert into a rolling/tiled window.
 This param must be of class "GRanges".
 2. **events:** Events are the given mutational regions and must be of class "GRanges".
 Examples of events are SNVs (e.g. C->G) somatic copy number alterations (SCNAs), fusion events, etc.
 3. **eligible:** Eligible regions are the regions of the genome that have enough statistical power to score.
 For example, in the case of exome sequencing where all regions are not equally represented, eligible can be a set of regions that meet an arbitrary exome coverage threshold.
-Another example of when to use eligibility is in the case of whole genomes, where your targets are 1kb tiles.
+Another example of when to use eligibility is in the case of whole genomes, where your hypotheses are 1kb tiles.
 Regions of the genome you would want to exclude in this case are highly repetitive regions such as centromeres, telomeres, and satellite repeats.
 This param must be of class "GRanges".
 4. **covariates:** Covariates are genomic covariates that you believe will cause your given type of event (mutations, CNVs, fusions, case control samples) that are not linked to the process you are investigating (e.g. cancer drivers).
 In the case of cancer drivers, we are looking for regions that are mutated as part of cancer progression.
 As such, regions that are more suceptable to random mutagenesis such as late replicating or non-expressed region (transcription coupled repair) could become false positives.
 Including covariates for these biological processes will reduce thier visible effect in the final data.
-This param must be of type "Cov_Arr".
+This param must be of type "Covariate".
 5. **out.path:** A character that will indicate a system path in which to save the results of the analysis.
 6. **use_local_mut_density:** A logical that when true, creates a covariate that will represent the mutational density in the genome, whose bin size will be determined by local_mut_density_bin.
 This covariate can be used when you have no other covariates as a way to correct for variations in mutational rates along the genome under the assumption that driving mutations will cluster in local regions as opposed to global regions.
 This is similar to saying, in the town of foo, there is a crime rate of X that we will assume to be the local crime rate.
 If a region in foo have a crime rate Y such that Y >>>>> X, we can say that region Y has a higher crime rate than we would expect.
 7. **local_mut_density_bin:** A numeric value that will indicate the size of the genomic bins to use if use_local_mut_density = TRUE.
-Note that this paramter should be a few orders of magnitude greater than the size of your targets e.g. if your targets are 1e5 bps long, you may want a local_mut_density_bin of 1e7 or even 1e8
+Note that this paramter should be a few orders of magnitude greater than the size of your hypotheses e.g. if your hypotheses are 1e5 bps long, you may want a local_mut_density_bin of 1e7 or even 1e8
 8. **genome:** A character value indicating which build of the human genome to use, by default set to hg19
 9. **mc.cores:** A numeric value that indicates the amount of computing cores to use when running fishHook.
 This will mainly be used during the annotation step of the analysis, or during initial instantiation of the object if use_local_mut_density = T
 10. **na.rm:** A logical indicating how you handle NAs in your data, mainly used in fftab and gr.val, see these function documentations for more information.
-11. **pad:** A numeric indicating how far each covariate range should be extended, see Cov_Arr for more information, not that this will only be used if atleast on of the Covariates have pad = NA.
+11. **pad:** A numeric indicating how far each covariate range should be extended, see Covariate for more information, not that this will only be used if atleast on of the Covariates have pad = NA.
 12. **verbose:** A logical indicating whether or not to print information to the console when running FishHook
 13. **max.slice:** A parameter used when annotating covariates, indicates the max.slice paramter for gr.val.
 This parameter indicates the maximum number of ranges (covariate rows) to use at a time.
 This is correlated with memory usage.
 For example, a high max.slice will yeild faster running times but will require more memory.
 14. **ff.chunk:** For use with ffTrack covariates.
 Indicates the max interval length to load in from ffTrack.
 Larger values will result in faster run times but will increase memory
-15. **max.chunk:** Used when finding the overlap between events and targets.
+15. **max.chunk:** Used when finding the overlap between events and hypotheses.
 This is a parameter passed into gr.findoverlaps and indicates the total number of ranges(events) to consider at a given time.
 Larger values will result in faster run times but will increase memory usage.
-16. **ptidcol:** This is used when you want to limit the number of events that any given patient can contribute.
+16. **idcol:** This is used when you want to limit the number of events that any given patient can contribute.
 This parameter is a character that indicates the column name of the 'events' variable that contains the patient IDs.
-This should be used in conjunction with the maxpatientpergene parameter.
+This should be used in conjunction with the idcap parameter.
 17. **maxptpergene:** This is used when you want to limit the number of events that any given patient can contribute.
 This parameter is a numeric that indicates the maximum number of events any given patient can contribute to any given target.
-This should be used in conjunction with the ptidcol parameter.
+This should be used in conjunction with the idcol parameter.
-18. **weightEvents:** A logical that indicates if the events should be weighted by thier overlap with the targets. e.g. if we have a SCNA spanning 0:1000 and a target spanning 500:10000, the overlap
+18. **weightEvents:** A logical that indicates if the events should be weighted by thier overlap with the hypotheses. e.g. if we have a SCNA spanning 0:1000 and a target spanning 500:10000, the overlap

 <br/>**Return:** FishHook object ready for annotation/scoring<br/><br/>
 **UI:** None